Main Cast L-R: Ming Chen, Bryan Johnson, host Kevin Smith, Mike Zapcic and Walt FlanniganComic Book Men

 The show's main cast consist of Secret Stash manager and Kevin Smith's childhood friend, Walt Flannigan, his store assistant, Mike Zapcic, third employee, Ming Chen, and Kevin Smith's other childhood friend, Bryan Johnson.

 The first season premiered on February 12, 2012 and featured six hour-long episodes.
-This was followed by a second season and currently airing third season, with a shift to half-hour episodes.
+This was followed by the second third season, with a shift to half-hour episodes.

 This series shows examples of: